-Current policy work: South Central Public Health District will be actively helping communities in south central Idaho with tobacco/smoke-free policies in any of the following venues: ski hills, businesses, bars, restaurants, hair salons, grocery stores, multi-unit housing complexes and/or single-dwelling units.
-If you are interested in implementing a tobacco/smoke-free policy in any of the mentioned venues please call the Tobacco Prevention Coordinator at 208-737-5988.
+South Central Public Health District will be actively helping communities in south central Idaho with tobacco/smoke-free policies in any of the following venues: ski hills, businesses, bars, restaurants, hair salons, grocery stores, multi-unit housing complexes and/or single-dwelling units.
+If you are interested in implementing a tobacco/smoke-free policy in any of the mentioned venues please call the Tobacco Prevention Coordinator at 208-737-5968.

 Tar Wars: Is a school based program for 5th graders and is presented by health care providers in the community.
 Students participate in interactive activities designed to increase their knowledge of the short-term effects of tobacco use, identify reasons why people use tobacco products, and think critically about tobacco advertising.
-For more information, call the Tobacco Prevention Coordinator at 208-737-5988.
+For more information or to become a Tar Wars presenter, call the Tobacco Prevention Coordinator at 208-737-5968.

 National & Worldwide Tobacco Awareness Observances or Events:

 Kick Butts Day: sponsored by Campaign for Tobacco Free Kids, is a national day of activism that empowers youth to speak up and take action against Big Tobacco.
 This event happens annually on the 4th Wednesday of March.
 For the next scheduled event go to www.kickbuttsday.org.